 So here's my holiday challenge: For those of us who are able to do it, let's each make a $25 contribution to three different charities on this list.
 Will you help?
-If so, please post in the comments below after you've made your contributions.
-If you'd like to post the three charities you chose, that'd be great.
-If not, that's fine, too.
-If you can't afford to donate right now, you can still help by sharing this post on Twitter, Facebook, Google+, and your favorite message boards.
+If so, ping me on social media to let me know that you've taken the challenge!
+If you can't necessarily donate right now, you can still help by sharing this post on Twitter, Facebook, Google+, or your favorite social network.

 Alright, so here's the list:

 This has been my favorite charity for years because it's about "giving a hand up more than a hand out," as the saying goes.
 Here's how it works, your contribution becomes part of a loan to small business owner (most of them in the developing world) so that they can become self-sufficient.
 You can read through the Kiva.org site and pick the person you want to assist -- most of them are farmers and merchants.
 The great part is that the people eventually pay back the loan (98.96% repayment rate) so the money goes back into your Kiva account and then you can pick someone new to help (or even cash it out if you want).
 In many countries, this helps everyday people from being abused by organized crime or corrupt money lenders.
 What Kiva does is often called microlending or microfinance and it's making a significant impact on the world.
 100% of your contribution goes directly to funding loans.
 Kiva doesn't take a cut, but is financed by separate, direct contributions.